 When one smokes, chemicals are released into the body and these substances can cause damage to vital organs such as the lungs and the heart.
-With smoking-related deaths being 1 in 5 deaths each year, it’s no wonder that quitting the habit is regularly encouraged.
-Thankfully, it seems that people are beginning to get the message, as there’s been a decline of cigarette smokers in the past few years.
+With smoke-related deaths being 1 in 5 deaths each year, it’s no wonder quitting the habit is regularly encouraged.
+Thankfully, it seems that people are beginning to get the message, as there’s been a decline in cigarette smokers in the past few years.

 As mentioned, smoking can cause an array of health complications in the body which is why it’s important to kick the habit if you’re a smoker.

 Since nicotine is quite addictive, quitting cigarettes can be quite a challenge.
 However, once you decide to quit, the body will start to heal itself, and you’ll begin to experience wonderful health benefits such as the ones listed below.

 Smoking raises blood pressure, heart rate, LDL cholesterol, and the risk of blood clots.
 In doing so, smoking greatly increases the risk of heart disease.

 By quitting the habit, you’ll decrease the risk of cardiovascular disease and thus protect your heart health.
 In fact, just 20 minutes after your last cigarette, your heart rate normalizes.
 Following a few months after your last smoke, your circulation will improve and your blood pressure and LDL cholesterol will both be lower.

 Additionally, a year after your last cigarette, your risk for heart disease will have decreased by half of what it was.
 If you continue to go cigarette-free for 15 years, your risk of heart disease will now become the same as someone who’s never smoked.

 Furthermore, your blood circulation will also improve, which will serve to make physical activity much easier.

 2. You’ll have stronger lungs